Thank you for subscribing to The Daily Reckoning!

 Executive publisher, The Daily Reckoning

-P.S.
-Do NOT deposit another dollar in your bank account until you read THIS
+✔ You should NOT deposit another dollar in your bank account until you claim and read this book.

 It All Seemed So Simple in 1999…